sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

 import morgan from 'morgan';
 import mongoose from 'mongoose';
 import config from './config';
-// 引入後端 model 透過 model 和資料庫互動
-import User from './models/user';
+// import back-end model, communicate with database via model import User from './models/user';
 import Recipe from './models/recipe';

-// 引入 webpackDevMiddleware 當做前端 server middleware
-/* Client Packages */
-import webpack from 'webpack';
+// import webpackDevMiddleware as server middleware for front-end /* Client Packages */ import webpack from 'webpack';
 import React from 'react';